Blog

 Preparation (definition: the action or process of making ready or being made ready for use or consideration).
 The job market has more candidates now than in the recent past, so find ways to stand out.

-• Set realistic expectations.
+• Set realistic role and timeline expectations.
 Have a Plan A and a Plan B (and even a Plan C).
 Craft a larger than usual target company list (approximately 25 organizations).
 Double (or even triple) your efforts.
 Do not settle for one or two networking calls a week; aim to conduct three to five every week.

 Upcoming Events